jjrajani/Redux-Youtube-Search-and-Play/README.md

 ### Getting Started

-Checkout this repo, install dependencies, then start the gulp process with the following:
+Checkout this repo, install dependencies, then start the application as follows:

 ```
 > git clone https://github.com/jjrajani/youtube_search_and_play.git